UNITED STATES

 Foreign currency translation

 The reporting currency of the Company is the U.S. dollar.
 The functional currency of Century Canada is the Canadian dollar.
-Assets and liabilities of Century Canada are translated into U.S. dollars based on exchange rates at the end of each reporting period.
+The functional currency of Gadeta is the Euro.
+Assets and liabilities of Century Canada and Gadeta are translated into U.S. dollars based on exchange rates at the end of each reporting period.
 Expenses are translated at average exchange rates during the reporting period.
-Gains and losses arising from the translation of assets and liabilities are included as a component of accumulated other comprehensive loss or income on the company’s consolidated balance sheets.
-Gains and losses resulting from foreign currency transactions are reflected within the Company’s consolidated statements of operations and comprehensive loss.
-The Company has not utilized any foreign currency hedging strategies to mitigate the effect of its foreign currency exposure.
+Gains and losses arising from the translation of assets and liabilities are included as a component of accumulated other comprehensive loss or income on the Company’s consolidated balance sheets.
+Gains and losses resulting from foreign currency transactions are reflected within the Company’s consolidated statements of operations

 14